 Maria Di Mento in The Chronicle of Philanthropy (October 3, 2012) also notes, “Most Wealthy Donors Predict Flat Giving Till 2017.”
 This would indicate a more broad-based approach to fundraising over the course of the next few years would be prudent.
 I believe this is still true as I write in 2015.
 Things are improving but it will take more time.

-Thomas A. McLaughlin of The Nonprofit Times posted, “Big Bird Whacking, Cuts and Inflation” (December 3, 2012).
+Thomas A. McLaughlin of The Nonprofit Times wrote an article that is no longer available online (apologies), “Big Bird Whacking, Cuts and Inflation” (December 3, 2012).

 “It seems all but certain that categorical federal funding reductions are on the way.
 A public budgeting memo from federal authorities warned executive branch agencies to expect fund reductions of 5 percent in FY 2013.
 Another memo for FY 2014 pointed to 8 percent across-the-board reductions in domestic spending, and 9 percent reductions in defense.”